Astros vs. Blue Jays Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has seven doubles, a triple, eight home runs, 34 walks and 36 RBI (58 total hits).
+- Alex Bregman has 58 hits with seven doubles, a triple, eight home runs, 34 walks and 36 RBI.
 He's also stolen one base.

 Bregman Recent Games